intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#208 - "Silence is often the best response to someone who has spouted foolish nonsense"**

+**\#209 - "Never underestimate someone's willingness to resist change - when keeping their job depends on the status quo remaining stable"

 \#3xx - On Design
 ====